-While the CITB Site Supervision Safety Training Scheme (SMSTS) presents fantastic grounding in the principles of construction management, you will not receive a black card for completing this training.
+While the CITB Site Management Safety Training Scheme (SMSTS) presents fantastic grounding in the principles of construction management, you will not receive a black card for completing this training.
 SMSTS is not required to apply for the CSCS black card.
 Candidates must have completed a Level 6 or 7 NVQ.

 If your card has expired, it is no longer valid, meaning you might not be allowed on site to do your job.
 It is essential for you to renew your card in plenty of time to ensure this doesn’t happen.
-You can renew you card online from up to six months before expiry.
+You can renew your card online from up to six months before expiry.